 At Invensis, we provide CRISC training in Chicago in three different learning modes in instructor-led classroom training, instructor-led online training, and on-site group training.

-Yes, the examination fee is included in the course fee
+No, the examination fee is not included in the course fee

 The CRISC Certification has to be renewed every 3 years with annual reporting to ISACA.